geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 So it's more of I also want to get something to run.
 So at least we can start to improve the runtime.
 I'm pretty sure how we impact or mask or token has very little impact on the kernel speed.
 So I also want to get that working.
 But yeah, for us to hopefully do this benchmark, we want to match how this data is packed together.
 So if I can find a way to import Nemo and also get that data, I can also work with my thing.
 Because there are apparently many weird strategies they use when they generate that data.
 So I think some of us disable.
 I don't know if all of us disable, but if it really calls into implementation details in how they pack sequence into one, I don't really see us replicating everything correctly.

 ##### **Geohot** [[00:37:13](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2233)]
-Yeah, I mean, I don't know, like almost what I would do is just kind of, yeah, like hack the Nemo stuff to just...
+Yeah, I mean, I don't know, like almost what I would do is just kind of, yeah, like hack the Nemo stuff to just..
 How big is the dataset?

 ##### **Chenyu** [[00:37:20](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2240)]
 A few terabytes.

 ##### **Geohot** [[00:37:24](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2244)]
 I think everything fits into memory.
 Fits into memory.
-You can fit a few terabytes into...
+You can fit a few terabytes into..
 No, it's like to put your device something.

 ##### **Geohot** [[00:37:37](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2257)]
 Yeah, but no, yeah, I'm gonna put that memory area.